grab/engineering-blog/_posts/2022-07-08-automated-faq.md

 tags: [Automation, Knowledge management, Productivity]
 comments: true
 cover_photo: /img/automated-faq/cover.png
-excerpt: "As fraud schemes get more complex, we need to stay one step ahead by improving fraud investigation methods.
-Read to find out more about graph visualisation, why we need it and how it helps with uncovering patterns and relationships."
+excerpt: "Knowledge management is a constant challenge companies face internally as information is usually maintained by different teams.
+Most frequently asked questions are repetitive, which hinder on-call engineers' productivity.
+Read to find out how we automated FAQ responses at Grab, allowing engineers' to focus on operational tasks."
 ---

 ## Overview and initial analysis